Mitrafa/superstore-streamlit-app/docs/user_stories.md

 **5. As a stakeholder,**
 I want to download both the full and filtered datasets from the dashboard
 so that I can use the data offline for reporting or presentations.

+---

+**6. As a stakeholder,**
+I want to download the PNG file of all the graphs.
+so that I can use the visualisation offline for reporting or presentations.